The-Network-Crew/TNC-Toolbox-for-WordPress/README.md

 - Hosting Environment must be cPanel+WHM, running NGINX + Apache stack!

 > Note: EA-NGINX (Reverse Proxy) by cPanel is supported, not "old school" implementations.
+>
+> CloudLinux Apache2NGINX (A2N) depends on ea-NGINX so shouldn't cause issues with TNC Toolbox.

 ## ⚙️ (INSTALL) How to Install the Plugin ⚙️